A Current Look At Virginia’s Psychedelic Laws (2023)

 If caught in possession of MDMA, you can be sentenced to 10 years in prison with fines of $2500.

-A protocol for MDMA-assisted psychotherapy for the treatment of PTSD is currently being evaluated by the FDA and could become available throughout the United States as early as 2022.
+A protocol for MDMA-assisted psychotherapy for the treatment of PTSD is currently being evaluated by the FDA and could become available throughout the United States soon.
 There’s always a possibility Virginia could ban the therapeutic use of MDMA even if the FDA approves the recent application.

 Is Ketamine Legal in Virginia?